 High-quality sleep is extremely important for our bodies for so many reasons – it fortifies your immune system, balances your hormones, boosts your metabolism, increases physical energy, reduces body fat, improves the function of your brain and just generally enables you to function!

 As marketers, we’re often placed in high-stress situations that have a large impact on your health and, in particular, your sleep.
 It is important to be aware of your own coping capacity and listen to the signals your body may be trying to tell you.
-If you’re feeling stressed, anxious or overwhelmed and your quality of sleep is diminishing, then have a read of my blog Are you a Healthy Marketer?
-Sleep edition for some tips on how you can improve your sleep quality.

 Mental strength is one of the most empowering tools we can employ to impact and improve all aspects of life.
 Not only can meditating reduce anxiety, improve your mood and decrease stress, it also aids in employee productivity by increasing focus and creativity!
 Jess has found that using the Headspace app has helped her reset saying,